Automattic/newspack-tecnavia/PUBLISHERS.md

    - The Plugin allows you to restrict access to the e-Edition based on your users role, memberships or subscriptions.
    - Following are the options to configure user's access to the e-Edition:
      - **All registered users**: If this option is selected, all registered users will have access to the e-Edition.
 Regardless of their role, membership or subscription.
-	 - **User Role**: Select the user role that will have access to the e-Edition.
+	 - **User Roles**: Select the user roles that will have access to the e-Edition.
-	 - **Membership**: Select the memberships that will grant access to the e-Edition.
-If a user has any of the selected memberships, the user will be granted access to the e-Edition.
+	 - **Memberships**: Select the membership plans that will grant access to the e-Edition.
+If a user has any of the selected plans, the user will be granted access to the e-Edition.
-	 - **Subscription**: Select the subscription products that will grant access to the e-Edition.
-If a user has any of the selected subscription product, the user will be granted access to the e-Edition.
+	 - **Subscriptions**: Select the subscription products that will grant access to the e-Edition.
+If a user has any of the selected subscription products, the user will be granted access to the e-Edition.

 	- Note: The above options are inclusive, meaning that if a user has a role, membership or subscription that is selected, they will have access to the e-Edition.
 The user does not need to have all of the configured options to access the e-Edition.